FAME-GPU/FLEEPS-MATLAB/README.md

 # FLEEPS-MATLAB
-The goal of FLEEPS-MATLAB is to solve the energy band of phononic crystal and get the accurate information of its energy band as soon as possible.
+FLEEPS-MATLAB is an efficient band structure solver for 3D phononic crystals.
+The numerical method of FLEEPS-MATLAB is introduced in the manuscript "Fast SVD-Based Linear Elastic Eigenvalue Problem Solver for Band Structures of 3D Phononic Crystals".

 # Installation
 Download FLEEPS-MATLAB from Github.

 # Introduction
-Information of linear system in this paper can be found in "DATA/".
+Relevant data in this paper can be found in "DATA/".

 # Operating Instructions:
 (1)  First, open FLEEPS_Compute_BandStructure_XXX.m to set your parameters.